what is the best age for newborn portraits?Find out the ideal age for newborn portraits, as well as what will be different with an older baby.

 Wherever you are in your journey, I encourage you to do your research and find a newborn photographer to capture this short, sweet newborn period of your child’s life.
 It’s so special, so unique from every other stage, and so fleeting!
 I have lots of resources below to make the research less daunting, including a cheat sheet for comparing your top photographer picks, complimentary design consults, and a gallery of newborn portrait ideas to help you get inspired.
 I’m happy to help in any way I can to make sure you have portraits to treasure forever of your first few weeks together with your new baby!

-Schedule a free design consultation, cover any questions you have, or just hear more about a session with Colleen!
+Contact us here to schedule a free consult, or just hear more about a session with Colleen!